MiamiOH-CSE274/Portfolio/README.md

 The Adjacency Matrix is a matrix that the columns as the vertices and the rows as all the possible edges.
 At each row and column, there is a value that tells whether there is an edge from that vertex to that edge.

-The Adjaceny List is an array with the vertices.
+The Adjacency List is an array with the vertices.
 Each vertex contains a list of the edges that are connected to that vertex.
 The list can be in Linked List form or array form or another type of list data structure.

-The trade offs between Adjacency Matrix and Adjacency List are in the size and running times of the methods.
+The tradeoffs between Adjacency Matrix and Adjacency List are in the size and running times of the methods.

 Adjacency Lists take up less space than Adjacency Matrix.
 The size of an Adjacency Matrix is 0(n^2) and the size of an Adjacency List is at worst 0(n+m) but at best 0(n+dn), where n is the number of vertices, m is the number of edges, and d is the degree of the graph.